charmoniumQ/charmonium.test-py/docs/reports/trisovic-reproduction/main.md

   The choice of datasets-to-test is a controlled variable and should held constant when changing experimental conditions.
   One possible reason for the change is that the runner script can silently crash, and if it does, it will not output results for files after that point.
   There is no way to tell from the released data if the runner script crashed.
+  Changes in the script between versions (see **ID3**) cause these omissions to be inconsistent between versions.

 [^different-set-of-dois]:
 ```python